 For information on additional procedures and guidelines for this major, see the college Registrar or an academic advisor in the department.

-For specific information regarding Access, the Adult and Professional Studies programs of ACC, please refer to the ACC Adult & Professional Studies Catalog.
+For specific information regarding Access, the Adult and Professional Studies program, please refer to the ACC Adult & Professional Studies Catalog.